Frequently Asked Questions

 Always call first to avoid long waits or wasted trips.
 There are a number of same-day and next-day sick visits available with your primary care clinician or a nurse may be able to give you medical advice over the phone.

-I am a student and I waived coverage, can I still use services at Yale Health?
+I am an eligible student and I waived coverage, can I still use services at Yale Health?

 When does student coverage start and end?